-After a whirlwind romance the pair tied the knot and have been happily married ever since, Olivia regularly sharing romantic snaps of them together on Instagram.
+After a whirlwind romance, the pair tied the knot and were happily married since.

-John has supported Olivia through her breast cancer journey and appears to be her biggest supporter.
+John supported Olivia through her breast cancer journey and appeared to be her biggest supporter.

 Chloe Lattanzi is Olivia Newton-John’s only child.

-The mother-daughter duo share a close relationship and Olivia has shared sweet snaps of them together on Instagram.
+The mother-daughter duo shared a close relationship and Olivia shared sweet snaps of them together on Instagram.

-As well as posting recent photos with her daughter, Olivia regularly posts adorable throwbacks to Chloe's childhood.
+As well as posting photos with her daughter, Olivia regularly posted adorable throwbacks to Chloe’s childhood.

 FUN FACT: In 2015 the ONJ and Chloe recorded You Have To Believe– a re-imaging of her 1980 single Magic from Xanadu.